TransIndus Summer Party

 05-10-2017 Doors open at 17:00.
 Talk starts at 17:30.

 The Nehru Centre, 8 South Audley Street, London W1K 1HF

 35258576351 // Free

-Join us for an illustrated talk by historian and broadcaster Michael Wood at The Nehru Centre in London.
+An illustrated talk by historian and broadcaster Michael Wood was hosted at The Nehru Centre in London.

 Michael has acquired bona fide ‘national treasure’ status in the course of his long and prolific career, which began with his landmark series on The Dark Ages in 1979 and has included several notable forays into Asia.

 His books and television programmes on India are perfect primers if you plan to travel to the east.
 We routinely recommend his brilliant summary of the roots of Indian civilisations in Legacy (1992), and The Smile of Murugan (1995) is an absolute must for all travellers to Tamil Nadu.